 COMMUTER ORIENTATION Commuter students are highly encouraged to attend all of the orientation programs.
 Please keep in mind that there are many programs that are required - please check the orientation schedule for more information.
 To help specifically address the needs of commuter students, there are a few commuter-specific events.
 During these events, you'll have time to get to know your fellow commuters, the Chatham staff who work specifically with commuter students along with upper class commuter students.
 We will also take the time to address information such as campus amenities and programs for commuter students as well as transportations and on-campus parking.

 TRANSFER ORIENTATION Transfer students are highly encouraged to attend all of the orientation programs and there are a few required programs.
 During Orientation Week, transfer students will be assigned to specific orientation groups with an orientation leader who is also a transfer student.
 This will help you to meet other transfer students and to get information that is relevant to you.
 There will also be a transfer specific meeting where we will review transfer programs and resources.
 While this may not be your first orientation week, it is very beneficial to be as active and involved as possible.

 GATEWAY ORIENTATION As a Gateway student you are welcomed and encouraged to attend any and all orientation programs that are of interest to you.
 However, we understand that there may be many programs and events that are not relevant to you.
-To specifically address the needs and interests of Gateway students, Gateway Orientation will take place on Sunday, August 26th from Noon to 4pm.
+To specifically address the needs and interests of Gateway students, Gateway Orientation will take place on Sunday, August 25th.
 During this time, you will be able to meet your fellow Gateway students, hear from your upper-class peers as well as meet the staff who will be working with you as a Gateway Student.